Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Experiments

 \subsection{Results}

-\textbf{Classification.} We show results for the tabular dataset Sensorless Drive with unbounded input domain and the image dataset and CIFAR-10 with bounded input domain are in Tab.~\ref{tab:sensorless-drive} and \ref{tab:cifar10}.
-Results for MNIST are in appendix.
-Overall, for classification \oursacro{} performs on par with best single-pass baselines and NatPE performs the best among multiple-pass models for $19/22$ scores.
-A single \oursacro{} achieves accuracy and calibration performance on par with the most calibrated baselines, namely PostNet and R-PriorNet.
-Further, NatPE consistently improves accuracy and calibration performances of a single \oursacro{} which underlines the benefit of aggregating multiple models predictions for accuracy and calibration \cite{ensembles}.
+\textbf{Classification.} We show results for the tabular dataset Sensorless Drive with unbounded input domain in Tab.~\ref{tab:sensorless-drive}, and the image datasets MNIST, FMNIST and CIFAR-10 with bounded input domain in Tab.~\ref{tab:cifar10} and appendix.
+Overall, for classification \oursacro{} performs on par with best single-pass baselines (i.e. $12/30$ top-1 scores, $25/30$ top-2 scores) and NatPE performs the best among multiple-pass models (i.e. $28/30$ top-1 scores).
+A single \oursacro{} achieves accuracy and calibration performance on par with the most calibrated baselines, namely PostNet and R-PriorNet which requires one normalizing flow per class or training OOD data.
+Further, NatPE consistently improves accuracy and calibration performance of a single \oursacro{} which underlines the benefit of aggregating multiple models predictions for accuracy and calibration \citep{ensembles}.
 Without requiring OOD data during training, both \oursacro{} and NatPE achieve excellent OOD detection scores w.r.t. all OOD types.
-This strongly suggests that \oursacro{} does \emph{not} suffer from the flaws in \cite{typicality_OOD_generative, anomaly-detection, deep-generative}.
+This strongly suggests that \oursacro{} does \emph{not} suffer from the flaws in \citet{anomaly-detection,deep-generative,typicality_OOD_generative}.
 In particular, \oursacro{} and NatPE achieve almost perfect OODom scores contrary to all other baselines except PostNet.
 This observation aligns well with the theoretical guarantee of \oursacro{} far from training data (see Thm.~\ref{thm:oodom-guarantee}) which also applies to each NatPE member.
 The similar performance of \oursacro{} and PostNet for classification is intuitively explained by their akin design: both models perform density estimation on a low-dimensional latent space.
-Similarly to \cite{postnet}, we use the average change in confidence as the ratio between the average pseudo-count \smash{$\frac{1}{N}\sum_i^{N}\evidence\dataix=\frac{1}{N}\sum_i^{N}\alpha_0\dataix$} at severity 0 vs other severity levels. \oursacro{} maintains a competitive accuracy (Fig.~\ref{fig:data-corruption}, left) while assigning higher epistemic uncertainty as desired (Fig.~\ref{fig:data-corruption}, right).
+Similarly to \cite{postnet}, we compute the average confidence \smash{$\text{avg-conf}=\frac{1}{N}\sum_i^{N}\evidence\dataix=\frac{1}{N}\sum_i^{N}\alpha_0\dataix$} and then compare the average confidence change.
+The average confidence change is computed by taking the ratio of the average confidence of $N$ corrupted data at severity $s$ and the average confidence of $N$ clean data (i.e. the corrupted data at severity $0$) i.e. \smash{$\frac{\text{avg-conf}_s}{ \text{avg-conf}_0}$} for $s \in [\![ 1, 5 ]\!]$. \oursacro{} maintains a competitive accuracy (Fig.~\ref{fig:data-corruption}, left) while assigning higher epistemic uncertainty as desired (Fig.~\ref{fig:data-corruption}, right).
 Baselines provide a slower relative confidence decay.